xing/jungle/README.md

 OPTIONS:
-  --since <since>         Equivalent to git-log --since: Eg: '6 months ago' (default: 6 months ago) --pod <pod>             The Pod to compare.
-If you specify something, target parameter will be ommited --target <target>       The target in your Podfile file to be used --output-format <output-format>
+  --since <since>         Equivalent to git-log --since: Eg: '6 months ago' (default: 6 months ago) --pod <pod>             The Pod to generate a report for.
+Specifying a pod disregards the target parameter --target <target>       The target in your Podfile file to be used --output-format <output-format>
                           csv or json (default: csv)